bulletmark/pacpush/README.md

   -h, --help          show this help message and exit -n, --dryrun        dry run only
-  -m, --no-machcheck  do not check machine type compatibility
+  -m, --no-machcheck  do not check machine type compatibility -s, --series        Run remote host updates in series not parallel
 ````

 ### SSH KEY CONFIGURATION